Monday, April 19, 2021

 You will evaluate 16-20 individuals or teams.

 DECA members have been preparing all year-long on their campus, with competition beginning at the local level as early as the fall.
-The top performers advance to state/provincial conferences held in early 2018 in order to qualify to compete at the Collegiate DECA International Career Development Conference.
+The top performers advance to state/provincial conferences held earlier in the year in order to qualify to compete at the Collegiate DECA International Career Development Conference.

 No. Sorry, children are not allowed in the competition area.